Avery Bradley: 2016–17 season

 Bradley and the Celtics both continued to improve in 2016–17.
-Beginning with an opening night 17-point performance that included 3 of 4 three-point shooting, Bradley enjoyed his most effective offensive season, although injuries limited him to just 55 games.
+Beginning with an opening night 17-point performance that included 3-of-4 three-point shooting, Bradley enjoyed his most effective offensive season, although injuries limited him to just 55 games.
 Starting every game he played, Bradley was remarkably consistent, with double digit scoring in 50 of his 55 regular season contests.
-At his best, he was an outstanding weapon from three-point range.
-In the Celtics' third game of the season, for instance, Bradley scored 31 points on a career-high eight three-pointers, also managing 11 rebounds, as the Celtics defeated the Charlotte Hornets.
+At his best, Bradley was an outstanding weapon from three-point range.
+In the Celtics' third game of the season, for instance, he scored 31 points on a career-high eight three-pointers, also managing 11 rebounds, as the Celtics defeated the Charlotte Hornets.
 Bradley's season scoring average of 16.3 points per game was a career high, while his 39.0 three-point percentage was his best since 2013–14.
-His rebounding totals, meanwhile, saw a dramatic leap, as he averaged 6.1 for the season, nearly double what he ever had before.
-Bradley managed double digit rebounds on ten occasions, including November 16, when he recorded a career-high 13, to go along with 18 points, in a win over the Dallas Mavericks.
+Bradley's rebounding totals, meanwhile, saw a dramatic leap, as he averaged 6.1 for the season, nearly double what he ever had before.
+Bradley managed double digit rebounds on 10 occasions, including November 16, when he recorded a career-high 13, to go along with 18 points, in a victory over the Dallas Mavericks.
 Unfortunately, Bradley struggled through several injuries, most notably a right Achilles injury that cost him 22 out of 23 games during a stretch in January and February.

-The season was a success for the Celtics, with 53 wins earning them the No. 1 seed in the Eastern Conference playoffs.
+The season was a success for the Celtics, as a 53–29 record earned them the No. 1 seed in the Eastern Conference playoffs.
 However, in the first round of the postseason, the Celtics initially struggled and fell behind the eighth-seeded Chicago Bulls 2–0.
 When they managed to win the series in six games, it marked Bradley and the team's first postseason series win since 2012.
 Bradley scored 24 and 23 points in Games 5 and 6, with the 24 points a playoff career high.
-Bradley topped that in the next round, with 29 points against the Washington Wizards in Game 5 to help the Celtics take a 3–2 lead in the series, which they ultimately won in seven games.
+He topped that in the next round, with 29 points against the Washington Wizards in Game 5 to help the Celtics take a 3–2 lead in the series, which they ultimately won in seven games.
 The Celtics' Eastern Conference Finals opponent, the Cleveland Cavaliers, ultimately proved to be too much.
 In an otherwise one-sided series, the high point for the Celtics came courtesy of Bradley.
 Playing Game 3 down two games to none and without the injured Isaiah Thomas, Boston stayed unexpectedly close to the Cavaliers throughout the game, then won when Bradley's 3-pointer bounced around the rim and fell with less than a second left.
 Bradley finished the game with 20 points.
 The Celtics lost both the fourth and fifth games, bowing out of the playoffs.